A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

 where $|\cdot|_{\mathcal{N}}$ is defined by \eqref{eq: nn norm} and it is straightforward to see that $\sum_{\ell \in \L^{\Omega}} \eta_{\ell}(\uH)=\eta(\uH)$.

-The adaptive QM/MM algorithm is described as follows.
+We first describe the adaptive QM/MM algorithm as follows and then give a detailed discussion.

 Given a partition $\LQM$, $\Lbuf$ and $\LMM$, the ``Solve" step computes the approximated equilibrium state $\uH$ by solving~\eqref{problem-f-mix}.
 The ``Estimate" step evaluates the {\it practical a posteriori} error estimator~\eqref{eq:eta} and its local contribution~\eqref{eq:local_eta}.
-The ``Mark \& Refine" step plays a significant role in constructing a robust adaptive algorithm for anisotropic defects.
-Hence, we will discuss it in detail.
+The ``Mark \& Refine" step is fundamental in developing a robust adaptive algorithm, warranting an in-depth discussion, as outlined below.

-{\bf Mark \& Refine.} Once we have the local {\it a posteriori} error estimators, we must construct a ``refined" QM/MM partitioning.
-Instead of employing the isotropic strategy given in~\cite[Section 4.1]{wang2020posteriori}, where the radii of QM and buffer regions are updated, we propose a more robust algorithm by solving a {\it specific} interface motion problem in this paper.
+{\bf Mark \& Refine.} In place of the isotropic approach detailed in~\cite[Section 4.1]{wang2020posteriori}, where the radii of QM and buffer regions are adjusted, we introduce a more robust algorithm specifically designed for anisotropic defects.
+This method entails solving an interface motion problem (cf.~\eqref{eq:eikonal}) using the fast marching method~\cite{chopp2001some, sethian1999fast} to manage the evolution of QM/MM partitions, all while incorporating the {\it a posteriori} error estimator introduced in the last section.